Scille/parsec-cloud/libparsec/crates/platform_mountpoint/README.md

-feature-limited abstraction over data (e.g. there is no api to atomically remove a non-empty directory, atomic writing of a file requires writing to a temporary destination then doing a rename), so it's no big deal to have some weird behavior when remote change has just occured.
+feature-limited abstraction over data (e.g. there is no api to atomically remove a non-empty directory, atomic writing of a file requires writing to a temporary destination then doing a rename), so it's no big deal to have some weird behavior when remote change has just occurred.
 And if need stronger guarantees, then you should access your data through another mechanism.

 So in the end it's all a question of tweaking the cache timeout according to how big